jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-controllers/jbcontroller/properties/-_packeddistributionlimitdataof.md

   * `_configuration` is the configuration during which the packed distribution limit data applies.
   * `_terminal` is the [`IJBPaymentTerminal`](/protocol/api/interfaces/ijbpaymentterminal.md) from which distributions are being limited.
   * `_token` is the token for which distributions are being limited.
-* The resulting view function is private to this contract.
+* The resulting function is internal to this contract and its inheriters.